-The aft bench seat is hinged and opens to provide additional seating space.
-To open, grasp both handles and pull away from the transom.
+The aft and port side bench seats are hinged and open to provide additional seating space.
+To open, grasp both handles and pull away from the transom or sidewall.
 The seat will lock into its horizontal position.
 To stow, lift the forward edge with the handles and push towards the transom.